Poșta Moldovei: History

-The company was founded on April 1, 1993, as a result of the division of the postal communications sector from that of telecommunications.
+The company was founded on 1 April 1993, as a result of the division of the postal communications sector from that of telecommunications.
+They were awarded the status of national operator in 1995, and thus given the sole rights to operate a postal system in Moldova.
 Since June 2005, the Poșta Moldovei is under the direction of the Ministry of Information Technologies and Communications.
+They operate over 1100 post office branches in the country, and process approximately 40 million parcels and letters per year.
+They employ around 6000 people.
+The company is currently managed by Violeta Cojocaru.